pingali/dvcfeatures/README.rst

 1. Keep the external data directory simple and as they are so that the consumption process is not disturbed.
-2. Create a NEW DVC repository that points to the output directory.
+2. Create a NEW git/dvc repository that points to the output directory.
 3. When the dataset is generated/updated in the external data directory, we run dvc commands to create and push a new version to the remote.